WHC2021SIC/WHC2021SIC-TeamVibroraptile/README.md

 <!-- Replace Project Template by your team name in title and description -->

-Project Template for the IEEE World Haptics Conference 2021 Student Innovation Challenge
+Vibroraptile for the IEEE World Haptics Conference 2021 Student Innovation Challenge

 https://2021.worldhaptics.org/sic/